tadano13/yt-to-mp3/README.md

 * The RapidAPI YouTube-MP36 API may have usage limits or restrictions
 * The script may not work for all YouTube videos or URLs
+* It only works with urls from desktop youtube only

 ## Feedback and Support